 The purpose of this article is an attempt to reduce the amount of crap on the internet by showing the lazy, and incompetent how to achieve at least mediocre results instead of pumping out broken garbage pages; and worthless sites.

 The pros and hobbyist don't need a lot of help, they try to do things right and are willing to put in the necessary effort.
 The wannabes can benefit from advice that points them away from the "dark side".
 Most of the advice given to the lazy and incompetent will fall on deaf ears because they don't care, and probably don't know how to implement good advice anyway.
-However if we can just prevent a few load of crap sites, then it is worth the effort to try and educate.
+However if we can just prevent a few crappy sites, then it is worth the effort to try and educate.

 The starting point for the L & I is often a CMS.
 Building a site in Wordpress, Joomla, or Drupal looks easy.
-For a pro it is not a major thing to get a basic CMS site up, but they have the technical skills and understanding to build exciting and unique sites with customization and creative work.
-So the first bit of advice for the L & I: Use an established Content Management System and just install the basics... keep it simple.
+For a pro it is not a major thing to get a basic CMS site up, but that is because they have the technical skills and understanding to build exciting and unique sites with customization and creative work.
+So the first bit of advice for the L & I: Use an established Content Mmanagement System and just install the basics... keep it simple.
 The L & I will just screw it up if they play with it.
 A plain, simple, mediocre site is better than crap that does not work right.

 The really big deal for the L & I are Templates and Plugins.
 See a really cool template... use it.
 A plugin that does some gee whiz effect ... gotta have it.
 Again we have a price range of zero to infinity.
 They all have a demo page that is perfectly implemented.
 So in addition to the previous cost/value advice we come to some more advice: Demo pages always work... they are promotions designed to suck in the gullible.
 Even poor templates and plugins work under ideal conditions, but mix and match will create incompatibilities sooner or later; then B - O - O - M a screen full of crap!
 So pick one that you think is cool, then quit looking for something else that will screw up your site when you try to add it.

-If the L and C just did personal sites it would be no big deal, but of course web development is "easy money" as long as they can find morons who will pay for them to build a site.
+If the L and I just did personal sites it would be no big deal, but of course web development is "easy money" as long as they can find morons who will pay for them to build a site.
 So some moron pays L & I who gathers up what they can find with a Google search... instant site.

 Now the moron(a paying client) wants something added or changed ... uhm ... ah.
 L & I might actually have to earn the money by doing real work.
 The code needs to be changed.
 Maybe there is a plugin or code to do what they want.
 Hmmm... a search seems to indicate the change will involve server side database stuff.
 L & I needs help.
 Where to get it?
 They could hire a pro, but doing inferior web sites on the cheap, does not leave much room to pay someone who knows what they are doing.
 Enter Q and A sites and forums.